 Step-by-step directions

-3. Form balls and freeze.
-Scoop out mixture and roll into balls, about 1-inch diameter, and place on a baking sheet.
-I love using my quarter sheet baking pans for these kinds of recipes.
-They are small enough to fit in my freezer.
+- Form balls and freeze.
+Scoop mixture, roll into 1-inch balls, place on a baking sheet and freeze at least 1 hour.
+A quarter sheet baking pan are small enough to fit in my freezer.

-4. Melt chocolate.
-Place your vegan chocolate in a double boiler.
+- Melt chocolate.
+Melt vegan chocolate in a double boiler.
 Add vegan butter and gently heat until melted.
 Do not get any water in the chocolate or it will seize.

-I had no trouble melting the dairy-free chocolate, so I used this.
-A little vegan butter or coconut oil is added to the chocolate for a smoother melty mixture.
-You can melt chocolate in the microwave, but be sure to heat in small increments, 20-30 seconds, and stir between heat cycles.
+- You can melt vegan chocolate in the microwave, but be sure to heat in small increments, 20-30 seconds, and stir between heat cycles.

-I do not recommend melting white chocolate in the microwave unless you can reduce the heat intensity.
-Again, white chocolate burns much more easily than regular chocolate.
+- I do not recommend melting white chocolate in the microwave unless you can reduce the heat intensity.

-5. Insert the stick.
-Dip the tip of the popsicle or lollipop stick into the melted chocolate and insert it gently into each frozen cake ball.
-The chocolate will harden quickly setting the glue that that holds the stick in place.
+- Insert the stick.
+Dip the tip of a lollipop stick into the melted chocolate then insert it gently into each frozen cake ball.

-6. Coat in melted chocolate.
-Working one at a time, dip each cake ball into the melted chocolate.
-Use a butter knife or rubber scraper to smooth it out.
-Keep rotating the cake ball to keep the chocolate from dripping.
-As it chills, it will start to set.
+- Coat in melted chocolate.
+Dip each cake ball into the melted chocolate and smooth it out with a butter knife or rubber scraper.
+Keep rotating it to keep the chocolate from dripping.

 Expert tips and recipe FAQs